 Brandon holds an M.A. in social anthropology from York University (2017) and a B.S. in anthropology and history from Central Michigan University (2014).
-His undergraduate research focused on the daily habits of university students with ADHD as well as global variations and understandings of attention disorders.
-His master’s research focused on digital anthropology and discourse of individuals living with psychiatric comorbidity.
+His undergraduate research focused on the daily habits of university students with ADHD while his master’s research thesis used digital anthropology to understand online discussions of identity and self among individuals living with psychiatric comorbidity.